Emergency Room Services, 24/7

-If you brought a loved one or family member to the emergency department, you may be separated from the patient.
+If you brought a loved one or family member to the emergency room, you may be separated from the patient.
 This may happen if he or she urgently needs treatment, needs tests performed, or the emergency area is too congested to safely care for patients.
 Emergency staff will keep you informed should this happen, but please feel free to ask any questions.

 The goal of the emergency room is to see patients as quickly as possible.
 Sometimes long waits are unavoidable.
 If you feel your wait is excessive, please ask the nurse for assistance.